Visiting Manchester? Don’t miss these incredible spots.

 The Quays Trafford Wharf Road, map

-The UK has a series of Imperial Museums throughout the country that covers different conflicts from 1914 to present day.
-WWI buffs can stop by to the see gun that shot the first British shell.
+The UK has a series of Imperial Museums throughout the country that cover different conflicts from 1914 to the present day.
+WWI buffs can stop by to see the gun that shot the first British shell.
 There are also 1,400 historic documents and objects.
-Don’t forget to also take in the beautiful architecture of the museum itself!
+Don’t forget to take in the museum’s beautiful architecture!

 10. Northern Quarter Street Art Tour →